elijahmanda/symbolic-docs/_sources/sections/numerical_expressions.rst.txt

 - `totalCost = 10items` is interpreted as `totalCost = 10 * items`.
 - `pricePerUnit = 20perItem` is interpreted as `pricePerUnit = 20 * perItem`.

-This feature helps when dealing with quantities, units, or even more complex formulas, and enables more flexible, human-readable code.
+This feature helps when dealing with quantities, units, or even more complex formulas.

 Summary
 ----------